 Many Australia native grasses such as Hermarthria uncinata are yet to be fully evaluated as to suitability for use in Australian Gardens as lawn substitutes.
 Ornamental Australian Grasses are widely used by landscapers and in the home garden.

-Other Native Australian Grasses with common names.
+Australian Native Grasses with common names and Uses.

 - Austrostipa stipoides – Coast Spear Grass